-We have limited experience as a commercial company and the marketing and sale of ONPATTRO or any future products may be unsuccessful or less successful than anticipated.
+We have limited experience as a commercial company and the marketing and sale of ONPATTRO, GIVLAARI or any future products may be unsuccessful or less successful than anticipated.

-In August 2018, the FDA approved ONPATTRO (patisiran) lipid complex injection for the treatment of the polyneuropathy of hATTR amyloidosis in adults in the U.S., and the EC granted marketing authorisation for ONPATTRO for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy in the EU and we have now received approval in several additional territories.
-While we have launched ONPATTRO in the U.S., Japan, Canada and in several countries in Europe, we have limited experience as a commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing products in the biopharmaceutical industry.
-We also have several product candidates in late-stage clinical development, including givosiran, which is under review by the FDA and MAA for marketing approval.
-To execute our business plan, in addition to successfully marketing and selling ONPATTRO, we will need to successfully:
+In 2018, our first commercial product, ONPATTRO, was approved by the FDA and EMA, and we have since received approval in several additional territories.
+To date, we have launched ONPATTRO in the U.S., Japan, Canada, Brazil and in several countries in Europe.
+In addition, in November 2019, the FDA approved our second product, GIVLAARI, which was also approved by the EMA in March 2020.
+While we have commercially launched ONPATTRO and GIVLAARI, we have limited experience as a commercial company and there is limited information about our ability to successfully overcome many of the risks and uncertainties encountered by companies commercializing products in the biopharmaceutical industry.
+We also have several product candidates in late-stage clinical development, including lumasiran, which is under review by the FDA and EMA for marketing approval.
+To execute our business plan of building a multi-product, commercial-stage biopharmaceutical company and achieving a self-sustainable financial profile in the future, in addition to successfully marketing and selling ONPATTRO and GIVLAARI, we will need to successfully:

-- execute product development activities using new technologies related to both RNAi and to the delivery of siRNAs to the relevant tissues and cells; - build and maintain a strong intellectual property portfolio; - gain regulatory acceptance for the development and commercialization of our product candidates and market success for ONPATTRO, as well as any other products we commercialize, including, in each case, givosiran; - attract and retain customers for our products; - develop and maintain successful strategic alliances; and - manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization.
+- execute product development activities using new technologies related to both RNAi and to the delivery of siRNAs to the relevant tissues and cells; - build and maintain a strong intellectual property portfolio; - gain regulatory acceptance for the development and commercialization of our product candidates and market success for ONPATTRO and GIVLAARI, as well as any other products we commercialize; - · attract and retain customers for our products;

+- develop and maintain successful strategic alliances; and - manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization.

-If we are unsuccessful in accomplishing these objectives, we may not be able to develop product candidates, commercialize ONPATTRO or any future products, including givosiran, raise capital, expand our business or continue our operations.
+If we are unsuccessful in accomplishing these objectives, we may not be able to develop product candidates, successfully commercialize ONPATTRO, GIVLAARI or any future products, including lumasiran, raise capital, if needed, repay the debt we plan to incur in 2020 and 2021, expand our business, achieve financial self-sustainability or continue our operations.